The Early Church

 Stephen and his martyrdom

-The church now having greatly multiplied, it becomes necessary to appoint seven deacons to assist the apostles, one of whom is Stephen, a man full of faith and the Holy Spirit.
+The church has now grown so much that it becomes necessary to appoint seven deacons to assist the apostles.
+One of these is Stephen, a man full of faith and the Holy Spirit.
 Stephen preaches in the synagogue where none are able to overcome his wisdom and teaching.
 He is falsely accused of blaspheming and is brought before the Sanhedrin.
-While making a lengthy defence he is interrupted, taken outside and stoned while a young man named Saul looks on.
+During his lengthy defence he is interrupted, taken outside and stoned while a young man named Saul looks on.

 A great persecution of the church follows in which Saul plays a major roll.
 With the exception of the apostles, the church is scattered abroad.